JAO1988/ColorHoster-JSON/README.md

 **Example:** ```qmk setup --clean -kb keychron/k2_he/ansi -km viach```

 This will compile and flash your QMK firmware with ColorHoster direct-mode support.
+## Building a new ColorHoster VIA JSON File